Top 8 Sites to See on an Arches National Park Tour

 8. Three Gossips

-The Three Gossips is a rock formation in the Courthouse Towers area of Arches National Park.
-As the name suggests, this formation looks to be like three beings gossiping to one another!
-From the Arches Visitor Center, drive for 3.5 miles until you see the sign for the Courthouse Towers Viewpoint.
-There is a paved parking lot where you can leave your car for a hike or a rock climbing adventure!
+The Three Gossips is a fascinating rock formation in the Courthouse Towers area of Arches National Park.
+As the name suggests, this formation resembles three figures gossiping with one another!
+To reach it, drive 3.5 miles from the Arches Visitor Center until you see the sign for the Courthouse Towers Viewpoint.
+There, a paved parking lot provides easy access for a hike or rock-climbing adventure.

 Three Gossips seen during Arches National Park Hike